Is Tyra Banks the villain? It depends upon whom you ask.

 These days, whereas he doesn’t dismiss the criticism of the present, he additionally sees one other perspective.

 “A lot of times people weren’t talking about, say, petite models.
 They weren’t talking about plus size models.
-They weren’t talking about models of color, but Tyra did and brought those subjects up,” Barker instructed NCS.
+They weren’t talking about models of color, but Tyra did and brought those subjects up,” Barker informed NCS.
 “Very touchy, very difficult subjects to talk about.
 And as a result, people talked about them and they got out in the open air, and then we kind of made decisions and said, oh, that was terrible.”

-Though time has put a few of how these discussions unfolded beneath a brand new microscope, Barker stated he’s proud to level out that “no one was talking about it until we did it.”
+Though time has put a few of how these discussions unfolded below a brand new microscope, Barker stated he’s proud to level out that “no one was talking about it until we did it.”

 “And so I hope that some of that comes through too, and that there is compassion on all sides and reason on all sides,” he stated.